tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 The content you're going to analyze is in a .zip archive.
 Download it and extract it in a local folder.

 1. In a new browser tab, download [content.zip](https://github.com/microsoftlearning/mslearn-ai-information-extraction/raw/main/Labfiles/content/content.zip) from `https://github.com/microsoftlearning/mslearn-ai-information-extraction/raw/main/Labfiles/content/content.zip` and save it in a local folder.
-1. Extract the downloaded c*ontent.zip* file and view the files it contains.
+1. Extract the downloaded *content.zip* file and view the files it contains.
 You'll use these files to build various Content Understanding analyzers in this exercise.

-> **Note**: If you're only interested in exploring analysis of a specific modality (documents, images, video, and audio), you can skip to the relevant task below.
+> **Note**: If you're only interested in exploring analysis of a specific modality (documents, images, video, or audio), you can skip to the relevant task below.
 For the best experience, go through each task to learn how to extract information from different types of content.

 ## Extract information from invoice documents